-- Our systems which support safeguarding (My Concern), including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL Shona Eakins) and other DSLs, the behaviour, rewards and exclusions policy, and the safeguarding response to children who go missing from education. - The early help process and their role in it, including identifying emerging problems, liaising with the DSL and relevant members of the pastoral team, and sharing information with other professionals to support early identification and assessment.
-Updated factors which may indicate a child may benefit from early help to include children with health conditions, a mental health need, a family member in prison or affected by parental offending, a risk of honour-based abuse such as FGM or forced marriage, and persistent absence from education (including absences for part of the day). - Be vigilant as multiple safeguarding issues will overlap with one another. - Be aware of the risk factors that increase the likelihood of involvement in serious crime.

-- The process for making referrals to local authority integrated services and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM.
+- Our systems which support safeguarding (My Concern/CPOMs), including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (Ms. Shona Eakins) and other DSLs, the behaviour, rewards and exclusions policy, and the safeguarding response to children who go missing from education. - The early help process and their role in it, including identifying emerging problems, liaising with the DSL and relevant members of the pastoral team, and sharing information with other professionals to support early identification and assessment.
+Updated factors which may indicate a child may benefit from early help to include children with health conditions, a mental health need, a family member in prison or affected by parental offending, a risk of honour-based abuse such as FGM or forced marriage, and persistent absence from education (including absences for part of the day). - Be vigilant as multiple safeguarding issues will overlap with one another. - Be aware of the risk factors that increase the likelihood of involvement in serious crime. - The process for making referrals to local authority integrated services and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM.
 Reassure victims that they are being taken seriously and that they will be supported and kept safe.
-They should not be given the impression they are creating a problem or made to feel ashamed for making a report. - How to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE) and child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalization.
+They should not be given the impression they are creating a problem or made to feel ashamed for making a report.

+- ► How to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE) and child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation.
 It can include vehicle crime and threatening/committing serious violence. - Be aware that children may become trapped as they or their families may be threatened with violence, and they may be coerced or entrapped into debt or into carrying weapons.
+They may carry weapons as a form of protection. - Be aware that children may be coerced or entrapped into carrying weapons.

-They may carry weapons as a form of protections. - Children involved in criminal exploitation need to be treated as victims themselves (particularly older children), even though they may commit crimes themselves. - You should be aware that girls are at risk of criminal exploitation too, even though their experience may be different. - Child Criminal Exploitation (CCE) is a form of child sexual abuse, including physical contact and non-contact activities. - Some children may not realise they have been exploited (e.g., they believe they're in a romantic relationship).
+They may carry weapons as a form of protection. - Children who are subject to criminal exploitation need to be treated as victims themselves (particularly older children), even though they may commit crimes themselves. - You should be aware that girls are at risk of criminal exploitation too, even though their experience may be different. - Child Criminal Exploitation (CCE) is a form of child sexual abuse, including physical contact and non-contact activities. - Some children may not realise they have been exploited (e.g., they believe they're in a romantic relationship). - Be aware that children are at risk of harm inside and outside their home, at school and online.

-- Be aware that children are at risk of harm inside and outside their home, at school and online. - Be aware that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children. - Be aware that our schools have a zero-tolerance culture to transphobia. - Be aware of what to look for to identify children who need help or protection. - Be aware that 'serious violence (that linked to county lines)' to the specific safeguarding issues of which staff. - Be aware that LGBTQ+ children need a safe space to speak out and share their concerns.
-The LGBTQ+ trusted adult is Shona Eakins/Debbie Tyler. - Reinforce the importance of online safety when communicating with parents.
+- Be aware that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children. - Be aware that our schools have a zero-tolerance culture to transphobia and homophobia. - Be aware of what to look for to identify children who need help or protection. - Be aware that serious violence (that can be linked to county lines) may relate to the specific safeguarding issues of which staff should be aware. - Be aware that LGBTQ+ children need a safe space to speak out and share their concerns.
+The LGBTQ+ trusted adult is Mrs. Rachel Crittall. - Reinforce the importance of online safety when communicating with parents.